joshleblanc/view_component_reflex/README.md

 ## Usage

-You can add reflexes to your component by adding inheriting from `ViewComponentReflex::Component`, and running `connect_stimulus_reflex` as soon as possible.
+You can add reflexes to your component by adding inheriting from `ViewComponentReflex::Component`.

 To add a reflex to your component, use the `reflex` method.